Howard Hinton (art patron): Migration to Australia and business career

 Hinton sailed to Australia on board the Torridon departing London in 1890 at the age of twenty three.
 Through the shipping agent Dangar, Gedye & Co. he gained employment with merchant agents W. & A. McArthur Ltd. in Sydney.

 Employed in shipping, Hinton took the opportunity to combine business and travel.
 He journeyed widely through the Pacific in the 1890s on several vessels.
-On an 1898 trip he met and stayed with the New Zealand artist Charles Goldie before travelling on to Raratonga and Tahiti.
+On an 1898 trip he met and stayed with the New Zealand artist Charles Goldie before travelling on to Rarotonga and Tahiti.
 Then, in 1904, his firm gave him charge of a speculative venture to take a refurbished steamer, the Macquarie, to the Far East carrying wheat, wool, oats and paying passengers to Yokohama during the Russo-Japanese War of 1904–1905.
 When the war ended abruptly Hinton shrewdly used the Macquarie to trade in Asian waters.
 Sixty-two pages of diary entries and four photographic albums give detailed record of these exotic years: trading, sightseeing and dining between ports in Japan, China, Hong Kong and Vietnam.
 He finally sold the Macquarie for more than double the firm's required price and returned to Sydney via Manila and German New Guinea in 1906.

 When his firm was reconstituted in 1908 as the McArthur Shipping & Agency Co.
 Ltd., Hinton remained with the company, thus spending his entire working life in Australia with the one business, rising to directorship in 1916 and enjoying moderate wealth.
 At the age of 61 in 1928 he retired and set out on an extended stay in England and Europe including visits to many art galleries and studios.
 Though he corresponded frequently he did not return to Australia till 1931.